Skin Cancer – Treatment of Skin Lesions – Gold Coast Queensland

 How should I prepare for a skin lesion excision?

 There isn’t too much that needs to be done prior to your procedure.
 Patients are encouraged to stop smoking the week before to assist with healing.
 There are also certain medications and supplements that may need to be avoided if they are known to thin your blood.
-Dr Doyle will discuss all these requirements with you during your consultation.
+Your doctor will discuss all these requirements with you during your consultation.
 If a general anaesthetic is required, you will need to arrange for someone to drive you home after your procedure.